Last August, I was helping Mustafa make his university applications.

 This is ironic given the wealth of information available.
 Students could compare courses on factors such as the proportion of coursework versus exams, the ratio of male to female students, and the average starting salary of graduates who have done that course.

 It is particularly strange not to make use of this data because it’s become normal to make sophisticated data comparisons when, for example, buying a mobile phone.
 And it’s even harder to understand when you consider that the degrees being chosen will cost in the region of £30,000 – these decisions are worth getting right.

 Most frustratingly, the situation tends to be worse if you come from a poorer background.

-It’s not uncommon for an average-size independent school to have 3 full-time staff helping students navigate their university applications, whereas the comprehensive where I taught has half a person, and is a larger school.
-In addition students from poorer backgrounds are more prone to making less savvy decisions – for example, they are more likely to apply for highly competitive subjects like medicine and law, while students from richer backgrounds seem to be better at playing the system – they are more likely to apply for less competitive but still prestigious joint-honours degrees.
+It’s not uncommon for an average-size independent school to have three full-time staff helping students navigate their university applications, whereas the comprehensive where I taught has half a person, and is a larger school.
+In addition, students from poorer backgrounds are more prone to making less savvy decisions.
+For example, they are more likely to apply for highly competitive subjects like medicine and law, while students from richer backgrounds seem to be better at playing the system – they are more likely to apply for less competitive but still prestigious joint-honours degrees.